Q. Are your kilts replicas of historic kilts, meant for living historians and reenactors?

 Q. How long will it take to get my kilt?

 A. As a single kiltmaker with other professional and familial responsibilities, I am not able to complete kilt orders as fast as a larger Highland dress firm with a staff of full time kiltmakers on hand, producing kilts in a factory-like environment.
 Your wait time for yout kilt will be directly dependant upon the number of kilts ordered ahead of yours.
 I generally average about 30 kilts in the queue at any given time, though the number can sometimes be higher or lower.
-I am able to complete one or two kilts per week on average.
+I can generally complete at most one kilt per week.
 If you would like to check on the status of your kilt, please feel free to contact me and I can let you know how many kilts are ahead of yours in the queue.
 If you have a deadline for your kilt, you must let me know when you place your order.
 I will try to accomodate your deadline within reason.
+In general, please be prepared for a fairly long wait time when you place your order.

 Q. What payment forms do you accept?